docker/docs/content/security/faqs/single-sign-on/users-faqs.md

 ### How do I manage users when using SSO?

-You can manage users through organizations in Docker Hub.
+You can manage users through organizations in Docker Hub or Admin Console.
 When you configure SSO in Docker, you need to make sure an account exists for each user in your IdP account.
 When a user signs in to Docker for the first time using their domain email address, they will be automatically added to the organization after a successful authentication.

 ### Do I need to manually add users to my organization?

-No, you don’t need to manually add users to your organization in Docker Hub.
+No, you don’t need to manually add users to your organization in Docker or Admin Console.
 You just need to make sure an account for your users exists in your IdP.
-When users sign in to Docker Hub, they're automatically assigned to the organization using their domain email address.
+When users sign in to Docker, they're automatically assigned to the organization using their domain email address.

 When a user signs in to Docker for the first time using their domain email address, they will be automatically added to the organization after a successful authentication.